uwerrrr/NologyCodeAlong/React/challenges/business-card-generator/mvp.md

 ## Challenge

-Create a buisness card generator.
+Create a business card generator.
 MVP:

 - Create a form with appropriate fields for a business card